Bannang Sata district: History

-The name Bannang Sata is the Thai corruption of Benang Setar (Jawi: بنڠ ستار), its original Malay name.
+The name Bannang Sata is the Thai iteration of Benang Setar (Jawi: بنڠ ستار), its original Malay name.
 Benang means 'sewing thread', while setar is a 'tree with small, sour fruit' (Bouea macrophylla).

 In the past the district was named Ba Cho (บาเจาะ) controlled by Mueang Raman, created in 1907.
-The name Ba Cho is a Thai corruption of 'Bachok (Jawi: باچوق), its original Malay name.
+The name Bacho is a Thai iteration of 'Bachok (Jawi: باچوق), its original Malay name.
 Later, the district office was moved to a new location and renamed Bannang Sata.

 Geography

 Neighboring districts are (from the northwest clockwise): Yaha, Krong Pinang, and Raman of Yala Province; Rueso and Si Sakhon of Narathiwat province; Than To of Yala Province; and Kedah state of Malaysia.

 Administration

 Central administration

 Bannang Sata is divided into six sub-districts (tambons), which are further subdivided into 50 administrative villages (mubans).

 Local administration

 There are two sub-district municipalities (thesaban tambons) in the district: